Ashok0/EnderalVREssentials-Nightly/README.md

 [**CC's Enhanced Ore Veins SSE Edition v8.0.1 - Patch**](https://www.nexusmods.com/skyrimspecialedition/mods/1306?tab=files): Install this to resolve the issue where all mines revert to vanilla textures when depleted.

 [**Rustic Alchemy and Enchanting Tables v1.0**](https://www.nexusmods.com/skyrim/mods/62328?tab=files): A rustic overhaul of the alchemy and enchanting tables of Skyrim.
 The aim was to bring real antiquity to these arcane crafting tables as is fitting of their ancient origin.

+[**Pillows - My HD Version SE v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/43752?tab=files): HD replace for the pillows of all the beds.
+Adds missing pillows, like to the orcish beds.
+HD noble beds texture (4K).

 [**High Poly Project v4.95**](https://www.nexusmods.com/skyrimspecialedition/mods/12029): An on going process to improve the models of the game with more polygons , UV edits or just replace them all together.
 SMIM was the inspiration and the lack of similar mods led me to make this.
 - Should be installed with a Custom Install.
 Skip "Farmhouse Stone Walls" as these are better replaced by seperate mods.
 Skip "Whiterun Clutter", "Smelter Coal", "Furniture", "Plants", and "Riften 3D Leaves" as these at a minimum are incompatible with Enderal VR and can cause purple texture glitches.